fiduswriter/fiduswriter/README.md

   python manage.py runserver

-  or, to start the server with external access, run:
+  or, to start the server on a different port than the default 8000, run:

-  python manage.py runserver 0.0.0.0:8000
+  python manage.py runserver 8000

 - - - - - -